-The Group instils and promotes a risk management culture to allow prudent risk-based decision-making by embedding core values, principles, compliance and dynamic internal control systems in its day-to-day operations.
-Ongoing communication, education, monitoring and mitigation are an integral part of the Group’s dynamic risk management culture and is adopted across all its business activities.
+The Group instills and promotes a culture of risk managing to allow prudent risk-based decision-making activities which seeks to balance an acceptable risk tolerance level against anticipated returns by embedding core values, principles, compliance and dynamic internal control systems in its day-to-day operations.
+Ongoing communication, education, monitoring and mitigation are an integral part of the Group’s risk management culture and is adopted across all its business activities.

 RISK-BASED INTERNAL AUDIT